MohibShaikh/ThreatSentinel/README.md

-# AITIA SOC Agent - Autonomous Security Operations Center
+# ThreatSentinel SOC Agent - Autonomous Security Operations Center

 🛡**An intelligent AI agent that acts as an automated first responder for security operations centers, providing autonomous threat investigation and response recommendations for organizations without dedicated SOC teams.**